Fort Bend Property Taxes Cut in 88% of Informal Hearings

 Texas property owners should protest annually since Most appeals are resolved with a reduction at the informal level.

-Fort Bend County Property Tax Protests Resolved Informally
+FBCAD Property Tax Protests Resolved Informally

 Fort Bend County has one of the most unique relationships in Texas when it comes to property tax protests.
 Having dealt with oppressive taxes for years before the rest of Texas, Fort Bend residents appeal their taxes more than almost any other county.
 These appeals are strongly divided between informal and formal appeals, with each specialized in a different property type.
 O’Connor is here to get you the best reduction on your property values and taxes, no matter what property or appeal type you need.
-With 50 years of fighting for reduced taxes, O’Connor is one of the biggest and most experienced property tax consulting firms in the United States.
+With over 50 years of fighting for reduced taxes, O’Connor is one of the biggest and most experienced property tax consulting firms in the United States.

 FBCAD Informal Settlements